-Bits Name Access Reset Value Description Reject Receive Broadcast Destination Address: This bit provides a means for accepting or rejecting broadcast Etherne frames.
-2 BcstRej R/W 0 0 - Accept receive broadcast destination address Ethernet frames.
+Bits Name Access Reset Value Description Transmit VLAN Tag Mode : These bits select the operation mode for transmit VLAN tagging and are only used when C_TXVLAN_TAG = 1.
+The VLAN tag that is added is from the TTAG register.
+Valid VLAN TPID values must be initialized in the TPID0 and TPID1 registers.
+For mode 11, the Transmit VLAN data table must be initialized.
+See Extended VLAN Support for more details.
+4:3 TxVTagMode R/W 00 00 - No VLAN tags are added to transmit frames.
+01 - VLAN tags are added to all transmit frames. • 10 - VLAN tags are added to all transmit frames that already have a VLAN tag. • 11 - VLAN tags are added to select transmit frames that already have VLAN tags.
+BcstRej R/W 0 Reject Receive Broadcast Destination Address: This bit provides a means for accepting or rejecting broadcast Ethernet frames.
+2 • 0 - Accept receive broadcast destination address Ethernet frames.
 1 - Reject all receive broadcast destination address Ethernet frames.
 This is the only method available for blocking broadcast Ethernet frames.
-Reject Receive Multicast Destination Address: This bit provides a means for accepting or rejecting multicast Ethernet frames.
-1 McstRej R/W 0 0 - Accept receive multicast destination address Ethernet frames that meet address filtering specified in FMI register and/or the multicast address table.
+McstRej R/W 0 Reject Receive Multicast Destination Address: This bit provides a means for accepting or rejecting multicast Ethernet frames.
+1 • 0 - Accept receive multicast destination address Ethernet frames that meet address filtering specified in FMI register and/or the multicast address table.
 1 - Reject all receive multicast destination address Ethernet frames regardless of FMI register and multicast address table.
 0 Reserved RO 0 Reserved: These bits are reserved for future definition and always return zero.